Analysis | The 3 most likely paths to victory for Biden and Trump, in maps

 3. Picking off a prize

-None of the above maps contemplates a few things that could well happen but would have been pretty unthinkable even four years ago: A Democrat winning Arizona, Georgia or Texas.
+None of the above maps contemplates a few things that could well happen but would have been pretty unthinkable even four years ago: a Democrat winning Arizona, Georgia or Texas.
 But all three states are polling very closely.
-It’s Biden +2.2 in Arizona, tied in Georgia and Trump +2.6 in Texas. and So what if Biden pulls off a win in one or more of them?
+It’s Biden +2.2 in Arizona, tied in Georgia and Trump +2.6 in Texas.
+So what if Biden pulls off a win in one or more of them?

-Texas’s 38 electoral votes would be all but decisive, putting Biden at 249 electoral votes even if you only give him the other electoral votes which seem to very be likely to be in his column, including Colorado (which Democrats won by five points in both 2012 and 2016):
+Texas’s 38 electoral votes would be all but decisive, putting Biden at 249 electoral votes, even if you give him only the other electoral votes that seem very likely to be in his column, including Colorado (which Democrats won by five points in both 2012 and 2016):

 From there, he would need only 21 out of 163 electoral votes — about 13 percent of the remaining total.